 7. Thien Mu Pagoda

 Located in the village of Huong Long, this beautiful temple is at a distance of 5 km from the city of Hue.
 The temple is situated on the banks of the Perfume River and is a very well preserved tourist attraction.
-Built during the time of the ruler Thieu Tri, this is one of the most beautiful sites in Vietnam.
+Built during the time of the ruler Thieu Tri, this is one of the most beautiful Vietnamese temples.
+The seven-story Pagoda of this temple is unofficially considered to be the city’s symbol.
+Moreover, this temple has always been a part of the Vietnamese folklore.

 Location: Kim Long Road, Hue, Vietnam